 - 10.A.5.c.
 Adjunct Library Professors: No adjunct Library professor should be assigned a load greater than sixty-seven percent (67%) unless otherwise approved in advance by the appropriate dean or educational administrator and vice president.
 Since library professors are on a 12-month contract and work a total of 1,498 basic assignment hours, the maximum hours for library professors should not exceed 1003 hours annually.
 Any teaching assignment must be deducted from the allowable LHE for adjunct library professors. - 10.A.6.
 Adjunct Professor Assignments: Department chairs (or designee) shall provide their current adjunct professors with a written document requesting each adjunct professor's availability and class assignment preferences for the next planned semester/intersession.
 This document shall be sent early enough so as to allow at least 10 business days for its return and to permit current adjunct professors to receive their assignments in time to print the results in the class schedule.
 Adjunct professors will be provided 10 business days to respond to the request for availability and preference of assignment.
-However, each division retains the right to assign classes to adjunct professors in situations where there are last minute or short-notice class changes.
-If an adjunct professor misses the 10 business days stated above, that adjunct professor will no longer be under consideration for that assignment but may be considered for other assignments after all other adjunct professors have been assigned.
+However, each division retains the right to assign classes to adjunct professors misses the 10 business days stated above, that adjunct professor will no longer be under consideration for that assignment but may be considered for other assignments after all other adjunct professors have been assigned.